The Best & Worst Store-Bought Broth & Stock Brands—Ranked!

 While broth and stock are super similar, they're technically not the same thing.

 Stock is made when you typically simmer bones, some root veggies (typically onion, carrot, and celery), and some herbs with water.
 Sometimes, the bones are roasted first to make a stock with more flavor depth and the mixture is simmered for several hours.
 There's no seasoning added beyond that because in the kitchen you'd use stock for anything from soups to sauces in tons of recipes.
-Stocks are used to build other recipes and if you're starting off with a highly seasoned stock, you can do less things with it.
+Stocks are used to build other recipes and if you're starting off with a highly seasoned stock, you can do fewer things with it.

 Broth is like stock but is cooked way less and is usually seasoned.
 It's used in the same way, but it's less rich and can also be sipped on its own (that's why bone broth is so popular).

-If you want to get down to the nitty gritty, stock technically provides more nutrients like vitamins, minerals, and collagen, which are all released from the bones when stock is cooked.
+If you want to get down to the nitty-gritty, stock technically provides more nutrients like vitamins, minerals, and collagen, which are all released from the bones when stock is cooked.
 But in general, stock and broth are pretty close in nutrition at their nutrition baseline.
 The big difference comes from the quality of ingredients and sodium content.

 Making broth or stock at home is a great way to avoid food waste, but there are lots of store-bought options available.
+Read on for tips on picking the best stock and to see our top choices for grabbing one off the shelves.
+Plus, if you don't feel like making soup, here are The Best & Worst Chicken Soups on the Shelves—Ranked!

 How to pick the best broth or stock:

-- Organic vs conventional: One of the biggest differentiation in the broth or stock aisle is organic vs conventional.
+- Organic vs. conventional: One of the biggest differentiation in the broth or stock aisle is organic vs conventional.
 It's up to you to decide if you're looking for a product that provides organic produce and animal product.
 This could be a big difference in price.

 - Added sugar: While this only appears in one of the brands listed, always check the ingredients list to see what lies beneath.